myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

 ```

 Now if a downstream developer wants to add a service to your app which needs to access the current tenant context they can just inject `ITenantAccessor<T>` in the exact same way as using `IHttpContextAccessor` ⚡⚡

+Just go back an mark the `TenantAccessService<T>` class as internal so it's not used outside our assembly by mistake.

 ## Wrapping up